MichaelZona/MichaelZona/README.md

-- A simple senior student
+- A simple senior student.
 - persue to do some meaningful projects contributing to the forward progression of mankind.

 <!---